Sobriquet

-A sobriquet (/ˈsoʊbrɪˌkeɪ, ˌsoʊbrɪˈkeɪ/ SOH-brih-kay-,_---KAY) is a descriptive nickname, sometimes assumed, but often given by another.
-A sobriquet is distinct from a pseudonym in that it is typically a familiar name used in place of a real name without the need for explanation; it may become more familiar than the original name.
+A sobriquet (/ˈsoʊ.brɪ.ˌkeɪ, ˌsoʊ.brɪ.ˈkeɪ/ SOH-brih-kay-,_---KAY also pronounced SOH-brih-ket-,_---KET) is a descriptive nickname, sometimes assumed, but often given by another.
+A sobriquet is distinct from a pseudonym in that it is typically a familiar name used in place of a real name without the need for explanation; it may even become more familiar than the original name.

-An example is Mohandas Gandhi, who is better known as Mahatma Gandhi ("mahatma" means "great soul" in Sanskrit).
+An example is Mohandas Gandhi, who is better known as Mahatma Gandhi (mahatma means in Sanskrit).
+The existence of sobriquets can evince key historical details and dynamics.

 The term sobriquet is equally applicable as a name for a person, group of people, historical event, or place.
-Well-known places often have sobriquets, such as New York City, often called the "Big Apple", or Rome, the "Eternal City", or Vienna, the "Golden Apple".
+Well-known places often have sobriquets, such as New York City, often called the "Big Apple", or Rome, the "Eternal City", or Vienna, the "Golden Apple" or Paris the "City of Light".

 Etymology

 The modern French and English spelling is sobriquet.
 Two earlier variants are soubriquet and sotbriquet.
 The first variant, "soubriquet", dates from the 15th century and is rarely used now, in English or French.